Transmission

 Lightweight BitTorrent client that “just works”

 Transmission is a fast, easy-to-use BitTorrent client designed with sensible defaults that work out of the box.
 Ubuntu chose Transmission as its default BitTorrent client largely due to its easy learning curve.
-QuickBox Pro offers Transmission in both v3 (3.00, stable from system packages) and v4 (Qt6-based from QuickBox compiled packages) with per-user systemd services, nginx reverse proxy, and pre-configured RPC access.
+QuickBox Pro offers Transmission in both legacy (2.x/3.x) and modern (4.x+, Qt6-based) builds from the compiled-packages manifest, with per-user systemd services, nginx reverse proxy, and pre-configured RPC access.

 ⚡ Just Works